 In addition to these bedtime issues, there are dietary modifications that can help reduce your reflux.
 Certain substances cause the valve at the top of the stomach to relax and, therefore, increase the chance of reflux.
 These foods include mints, chocolate, fatty foods, caffeine and alcohol.
 We are not saying that you have to give up all these products, but realize that they may be aggravating your problem.
 While acidic foods and spicy foods may irritate your stomach and esophagus, they do not lead to reflux and will not worsen your throat symptoms.
 Finally, smoking may make the problem worse, which is just one of numerous reasons why you should stop smoking.

 MEDICINES FOR TREATING ACID REFLUX

-In addition to these lifestyle changes, medications that reduce the amount of acid produced by your stomach often help with reflux symptoms.
+In addition to these lifestyle changes, medications that reduce the amount of acid produced by your stomach often help with symptoms.
 Zantac is one such product and no longer requires a prescription.
-The non-prescription strength of Zantac is 75 mg, but the required dosage to help with reflux is 150 mg twice a day.
+The non-prescription strength of Zantac is 75 mg, but the required dosage is 150 mg twice a day.
 Prevacid, Prilosec, Nexium, Protonix and Aciphex are prescription medications that are more effective than Zantac at reducing the amount of acid made by your stomach, especially if taken in the morning before breakfast.

 Even with these lifestyle changes and medications, relief of your symptoms may not happen right away.
 If you are having no improvement after two months, we may increase your use of Prevacid or similar products to twice a day instead of once a day.
 If you do get improvement, then trial and error will determine if you need to continue to use the medication every day or else only as needed.